blocky/attestation-service-examples/esports_data_from_rimble/README.md

 }
 ```

-which tells you that the team `MOUZ` scored 34 more kills than team `Virtus.pro`
+which tells you that the team `Volt` scored 2 more kills than team `EYEBALLERS`
-on the map `Mirage` during the match with ID `2379357` played on 2025-02-18.
+on the map `Mirage` during the match with ID `2382907` played on 2025-06-03.

 ### Step 6: Work with Rimble data